sayantandutta86/Final-Project/README.md

 # Title: Prediction of a disease outbreak using Monte Carlo Simulation

-## Team Member(s): Janki Thakkar, Sayed Shazeb Hussain, Sayanatan Dutta
+## Team Member(s): Janki Thakkar, Sayed Shazeb Hussain, Sayantan Dutta

 # Monte Carlo Simulation Scenario & Purpose:
 Purpose for our project is to find if the disease outbreak will affect the major population or not.